ADTC/flackr-scroll-timeline-polyfill/README.md

 This feature flag reports to feature detection that the scroll-driven animations feature is natively available in the browser, effectively disabling the polyfill.
 However, the developer preview version of the feature doesn't work correctly, causing broken animations.

+> [!IMPORTANT]
-If this is your case, disable the feature flag and reload your web page.
+> If this is your case, disable the feature flag and reload your web page.
 The polyfill will apply the animations.

 ### Media Query for Reduced Motion